mmacrides/DREAMT_FE/README.md

 ## Step 3: Calculate Quality Score

 ### Option A: Re-compute Scores
-Use this if you’ve regenerated the features or changed how quality is computed.
+Use this if you’ve created an extension for the feature engineering file or changed how quality is computed.

 #### Remove Old Scores
 ```bash